 USSSA stands for United States Specialty Sports Association.
 USSSA baseball bats are bats that come with a 1.15BPF certification.
 These bats are typically geared at younger player and they meet a rigorous standard of performance so that they are safe enough for use.

-Generally, USSSA bats are separated into two categories, based on the age groups of the players.
+Generally, USSSA bats are separated into two categories based on the age groups of the players.
 These include 14U, also called 14 and Under, and 15 and Above.

 As a general rule of thumb, most USSSA bats are required to have a length to weight ratio of less than 5.
-In other words, the weight drop of USSSA drop can be -5 or less.
+In other words, the weight drop of the USSSA drop can be -5 or less.

 Typically, the 13/14U USSSA bats have a weight drop of either -3 or -5.
 15U bats usually come with a weight drop of -5.
-They can similarly have a lower weight drop but it is standard for most 15U bats to come in a weight-to-length ratio of -5.
-So for instance, if a bat has a length of 30 inches, its weight must be 25 ounces or higher.
+They can similarly have a lower weight drop, but it is standard for most 15U bats to come in a weight-to-length ratio of -5.
+So, for instance, if a bat has a length of 30 inches, its weight must be 25 ounces or higher.

 An exception to this limitation is the USSSA bats for younger players.
-Players who are 10 years old or under usually wield a USSSA bat with a -10 weight drop.
+Players who are ten years old or under usually wield a USSSA bat with a -10 weight drop.
 Similarly, players who are aged 12 years and under often wield a drop 8 USSSA bat.

 #3.
 Difference between 2 5/8 and 2 1/4 USSSA bat?
 Which is better and bigger?

 USSSA bats are often categorized as big barrel and small barrel bats.
-The barrel size is significant because a larger barrel provides a greater surface area with which to hit the baseball.
+The barrel size is significant because a larger barrel provides a greater surface area to hit the baseball.
 That said, a larger barrel is also comparatively heavier.

 #4.
 Difference between BBCOR and USSSA baseball bats?

 #5.
-Are there any differences between rules of USSSA wood bat and USSSA bat made by composite or hybrid?
+Are there any differences between the rules of USSSA wood bat and USSSA bat made by composite or hybrid?